-Keep reading to see the 10 foods scientifically proven to clear up your skin, as well as the reasons for their beautifying effects.
+Keep reading to see the 20 foods scientifically proven to clear up your skin, as well as the reasons for their beautifying effects.

-Leafy greens like kale and spinach are also a terrific way to get some extra antioxidants for healthy skin cells.
-They provide the body with vitamins A, which works against dry, flaky skin; C, which undoes the sun's damage to collagen and elastin; and E, which helps fight against inflammation.
+"Leafy greens like spinach, kale, collard greens, broccoli, and Brussels sprouts pack a powerhouse of antioxidants and vitamins that provide a multitude of skin benefits," Dr. Maiman says.
+They provide the body with vitamin A, which works against dry, flaky skin; vitamin C, which undoes the sun's damage to collagen and elastin; and vitamin E, which helps fight against inflammation.
 Furthermore, leafy greens contain folate, a nutrient necessary for DNA repair.

 Selenium, found in Brazil nuts, is another powerful antioxidant that helps protect the skin from free radicals.
 Not only that, but studies have shown selenium can help to clear skin, reducing the risk of breakouts and decreasing acne.

 Salmon, tuna, halibut, cod, snapper, and sardines all contain selenium.
-Cold-water fish like salmon, sardines, and mackerel are packed with essential fatty acids like omega-3s and omega-6s, which aid your skin's natural oil barrier, combatting dryness and uneven complexions for that glowing boost.
+Cold-water fish like salmon, sardines, and mackerel are packed with essential fatty acids like omega-3s and omega-6s, which retain your skin's natural oil barrier, combatting dryness and uneven complexions.

 High-quality oils like cold-pressed extra-virgin olive oil and avocado oil are brimming with nutrients that may benefit your skin—including essential fatty acids and vitamin E. "The healthy monounsaturated fat [in olive oil] is so good for skin health, moisture, and elasticity," Smith says.